What Is Medical Assisting?

 Medical assisting is a booming field, projected to grow by 27 percent or more through 2014, according to the U.S. Department of Labor -- growth that is largely due to the increase in the number of group practices, clinics and other health care facilities that need a high proportion of support personnel.

-Because the medical assistant is often the first person a patient meets in a medical office, the way the medical assistant speaks, smiles or expresses himself affects the patient, according to Chris Spray, medical assisting instructor at Everest College’s Reseda, Calif., campus.
+Because the medical assistant is often the first person a patient meets in a medical office, the way the medical assistant speaks, smiles or expresses himself affects the patient, according to Chris Spray, a medical assisting instructor in Reseda, California.
 “A medical assistant can recognize patient anxiety just by observing body language,” she says.